Call for Free consultation

 Avoidable Preferences

 Now something to consider is that this payment may not even have been voluntary.
 Perhaps a creditor garnished your wages.
 If it’s within the lookback period, that may still be considered an avoidable preference.
+In such cases, creditors who received payments may be required to return funds for distribution among all creditors if the court deems the transfer preferential.

 Once again, there are exceptions, and your attorney can discuss them if they are relevant to your situation.